theQRL/theqrl.org/_docs/mining/linux.md

 If you want to you can of course just create the file.
 `nano ~/.qrl/config.yml`

-Add the following to this file.
-All settings are default, however this file will override the default settings.
-Uncomment the lines you want to change.
-Beware that you can break things if you are not careful.
+Add the settings you want to override to this file.
+All the settings shown are default.
+This file will override the default settings.

+**Beware that you can break things if you are not careful**

 ```bash
 ## Default QRL Configuration